 Ads we feature have been independently selected and reviewed.
 If you make a purchase using the links included, we may earn a commission, which helps support the site.
 Thank you for your support.

 No woodshop is complete without at least one type of woodworking glue and a variety of clamps.
 Can’t have too many clamps, I always say.
 There are many varieties and brand names of glue on the market today.
 We all have our favorites.
 Some are better suited to some purposes than others.
+For example, you need rice glue to work with washi bamboo paper.
 Let’s look at some woodworking tips.

 - Always dry-fit your pieces and plan where your clamps will be going before even thinking of dragging out your glue bottle.

 - Squeeze-out is almost always inevitable.
 I like to protect work surfaces with wax paper.

 - Clamp your work well and securely, but usually there’s no need to overdo it.
 You want the joints to be tight but you don’t any warping.
 I like Irwin clamps.

 - Use cauls made with softer wood than the workpiece.
 Cauls prevent indentations that you only notice after removing the clamps, resulting in a self-inflicted slap to the forehead moment.

 - Take your time during the glue-up.
 This should be obvious but I suspect we’ve all rushed a job or two.
 After all, most of us have more time on our hands in the midst of the COVID-19 pandemic.